Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 Pickhardt, P. J., et al. Pivotal population studies defining the ≤ 40 HU threshold for moderate-to-severe steatosis.

 Park SH, et al. (Radiology 2006).
-The foundational transplant literature directly correlating unenhanced CT ≤ 40 HU with ≥ 30% macrovesicular steatosis (Histology S2) via liver wedge biopsies to prevent graft failure.
+Foundational transplant literature directly correlating unenhanced CT ≤ 40 HU with ≥ 30% macrovesicular steatosis (Histology S2).

 Literature linking severe insulin resistance, impaired ApoA-I synthesis, and dropping HDL-C.